-Steven Flower is an advisor to cities and other public agencies, with an expertise is helping them find practical solutions to legal problems, both as a city attorney and as an expert in land use and telecommunications matters.
+Steven is an advisor to cities and other public agencies, with an expertise is helping them find practical solutions to legal problems, both as a city attorney and as an expert in land use and telecommunications matters.
 He believes that the role of the public lawyer is to give elected and appointed local policymakers the legal tools they need to accomplish their goals while minimizing legal risks.

 Work for Clients